meta-company/makex/documents/source/proposals/targets-named-io.md

+---
+status: "Draft"
+---

 # Proposal: Named Inputs and Outputs

-In some cases, Targets may provide multiple named outputs (e.g. `.css` and `.css.map` files).
+Sometimes, Tasks may provide multiple named outputs (e.g. `.css` and `.css.map` files when compiling sass/css).

-Some targets may be written and understood more clearly if the input files have names/alias.
+Some tasks may be written and understood more clearly if the input files have names/alias.

-TODO: we may need an explicit inputs keyword argument to target to clear things up.
+DONE: we may need an explicit inputs keyword argument to task to clear things up.
 TODO: Retrieving inputs/outputs without a name specified should either [] or all inputs/outputs.
 TODO: Do we need separate namespaces for outputs/inputs files? (probably yes)
-TODO: Does referring to another target create an implicit dependency? (probably yes, configurable).
+TODO: Does referring to another task create an implicit dependency? (probably yes, configurable).

 ## Function for referring to named/anonymous inputs/outputs